sarcusa/LME-dust-drought/README.md

 # Data source

-LME data can be downloaded from http://www.cesm.ucar.edu/projects/community-projects/LME/data-sets.html
+LME data can be downloaded from http://www.cesm.ucar.edu/projects/community-projects/LME/data-sets.html Paleo data can be downloaded from https://www.ncdc.noaa.gov/paleo/study/22454 (Living Blended Drought Atlas) and https://www.ncdc.noaa.gov/paleo/study/27078 (Blue Lake).

-# Required data
+# Required data & pre-processing

+For the model:
-1) Data for each variable should be stored for each model run in folders called runXXX, where XXX refers to the model run from 002 to 011
+1) Data for each variable should be stored for each model run in folders called runXXX, where XXX refers to the model run from 002 to 011, for the years 850-2005
 2) Variables to download include: SOILICE, SOILIQ, DSTFLXT, DSTDEP, TLAI, TSAI, FSNO, SOILWATER_10CM, U10
 3) Follow method from manuscript to prepare the variables.
-Eg. calculate fv from TLAI and TSAI, calculate fm, and cube U10
+Eg. calculate fv from TLAI and TSAI, calculate fm, and cube of U10
 4) Surface data files are also necessary including: "surfdata_1.9x2.5_simyr1350_c131018.nc"

-5)
+For the paleo:
+5) For Blue Lake, the data must be converted to LiPD file from http://lipd.net/playground.
+6) For the LBDA, the region of interest should be selected.

 # HPC computing